JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 }
 ```

-You can as well pass a controller where you can use decoration for the routes and methods supported.
+You can also pass a controller and routes and method decoration is supported.

 ```csharp
 using (WebServer server = new WebServer(80, HttpProtocol.Http, new Type[] { typeof(ControllerPerson), typeof(ControllerTest) }))